 • Excessive access to sensitive systems or data

-• Audit requests from subcontractors (such as cloud providers)
+• Audit requests directed at cloud subprocessors

 • Unannounced or excessively frequent audits

-1. Strictly limit the perimeter
+1. Strictly limit the scope

 • The technical security of the SaaS service